 “In the Streets” is the first edition of the Notebook Insert, a seasonal supplement on moving-image culture.

-For the Multiplex column, we ask filmmakers, critics, and artists for short-form responses to the topic in question.
+For the Multiplex column, we ask filmmakers, critics, and artists for short-form responses to the topic at hand.

 MARTINE SYMS (Los Angeles)